NeurArk/SemanticScout/README.md

 - Browse ranked results with relevance scores
 - View contextual excerpts with highlighted matches
 - Explore document relationships through interactive visualizations

+## 📄 Sample Documents
+- samples/contract_example.pdf
+- samples/research_paper.pdf
+- samples/product_manual.pdf

+## ❓ Demo Questions
+- "What are the key terms in this contract?"
+- "Summarize the main findings"
+- "What are the payment conditions?"

 ## 🏗️ Architecture